Netgate/frr/doc/user/installation.rst

    also created to ease report uploading to codecov.io.
 The upload requires the COMMIT (git hash) and TOKEN (codecov upload token) environment variables be set.

+.. option:: --enable-config-rollbacks

+   Build with configuration rollback support.
+Requires SQLite3.

+.. option:: --enable-confd=<dir>

+   Build the ConfD northbound plugin.
+Look for the libconfd libs and headers in `dir`.

+.. option:: --enable-sysrepo

+   Build the Sysrepo northbound plugin.

+.. option:: --enable-time-check XXX

+   When this is enabled with a XXX value in microseconds, any thread that runs for over this value will cause a warning to be issued to the log.
+   If you do not specify any value or don't include this option then the default time is 5 seconds.
+If --disable-time-check is specified then no warning is issued for any thread run length.

+.. option:: --disable-cpu-time

+   Disable cpu process accounting, this command also disables the `show thread cpu` command.
+If this option is disabled, --enable-time-check is ignored.
+This disabling of cpu time effectively means that the getrusage call is skipped.
+   Since this is a process switch into the kernel, systems with high FRR load might see improvement in behavior.
+Be aware that `show thread cpu` is considered a good data gathering tool from the perspective of developers.

 You may specify any combination of the above options to the configure script.
 By default, the executables are placed in :file:`/usr/local/sbin`